mhayes/angular-match-media/README.md

 # Angular matchMedia Module

 Provides an Angular service that returns true if the current screen width matches or false if not.
-Uses the screen widths from Twitter Bootstrap 3.
+Uses the screen widths from Foundation 5.

 ## Installation